 Planting An Oak Tree With Intention

 Establishing an oak tree is like establishing the groundwork for a long-term partnership.
 Pick a spot that has adequate drainage to accommodate the large root system.
 Create a hole twice as big as the root ball, then fill it in with dirt that is high in nutrients.
-Recall that a healthy oak is one that is well-planted.
+Recall that a healthy oak is well-planted.

 Wetting Wisdom

 Even though oak trees are typically sturdy, they require frequent irrigation, especially in their early years.
-When it comes to appropriate watering, deep, infrequent sessions are recommended than frequent, shallow ones.
+When it comes to appropriate watering, deep, infrequent sessions are recommended over frequent, shallow ones.
 During dry seasons, a good rule of thumb is to feed the soil one inch of water every week to maintain it wet but not waterlogged.

 Filling Up the Foundation